Influence of the majority group on individual judgments in online spontaneous conversations: Results

 Users whose judgments \textbf{disagree} with the majority are 37\% more likely to express similarity and 27\% more likely to express power.
 Expressions of similarity (i.e., communicating shared interests or motivations) and appeals to power are contributing to persuasive language as well~\citep{montiLanguageOpinionChange2022}.
 However, in the \texttt{AITA} subreddit, they are used in comments that disagree with the majority judgment.
 This may be interpreted drawing on \cite{moscovici} foundational work (Section \ref{sec:theoretical_framework}) which states that minorities, in order to affect the opinion of a majority, should create a sense of connection with the majority: minorities who share similar interests or motivations with the majority may be more influential.
-Similarly, according to the SIDT (Section \ref{sec:theoretical_framework}), dissenters may use similarity expressions to reaffirm ingroup status even more if the group they identify with is the minority one.
-Accordingly, the presence of similarity in the \texttt{AITA} subreddit can be a proxy for group belonging expressions, justifying the absence of the identity dimension in discussions.
+Along with this, another possible interpretation of this finding is that dissenters (i.e., users who identify with the minority since their judgments are disagreeing with the majority) might use similarity and power expressions to affirm and strengthen their ingroup status.
+However, since the measurement of saliency of participants social identity is out of the scope of this work, we cannot empirically assess this explanation and thus treat this interpretation as a plausible but unverified account to be examined in future research (Section \ref{conclusion}).

 Ultimately, our findings reveal no significant increase of the conflict dimension when users disagree with the majority group.
 This result indicates that conflict is not necessarily employed in language to express disagreement, contrary to expectations established in existing literature.
 This observation aligns with the null result obtained through sentiment analysis, suggesting that disagreement is not necessarily conveyed through negative sentiment or explicitly associated with conflict-related language.